backrunner/vue-share-popup/README.md

 # vue-share-popper

-This project is inspired by [need-more-share2](https://github.com/revir/need-more-share2), I created a brand new version about social network sharing with Vue and popper.js, you can easily create a social share popup in your project.
+This is an useful tool about social network sharing based on Vue and popper.js, you can easily create a social share popup in your project.

+This project is inspired by [need-more-share2](https://github.com/revir/need-more-share2).

 IMPORTANT: THIS PROJECT IS STILL WORKING IN PROGRESS, IT IS UNSTABLE NOW.